-Even after offices started reopening in 2021, many companies announced that employees could work from home indefinitely.
+Even after offices started reopening after the peak of the pandemic, many companies have announced that employees could work from home indefinitely.
 As a result, more apartment residents are working remotely than ever before.
 And those residents crave a quiet, dedicated workspace.

 Adding a coworking space to your building is a wise investment because experts believe remote work will only continue trending up.

-You’ll have to budget for the expenses of adding a coworking space, which includes:
+You’ll have to budget for the expenses of adding a coworking space, which include:

 - Furniture: Such as desks, chairs, and tables.

 - Internet: You’ll want to provide high-speed internet for your coworking space, which may add a recurring monthly expense to your multifamily budget.

 - Access control systems: Consider charging residents a fee to use the coworking space as a form of ancillary income.
 However, in that case, you’ll need an access control system — such as a keypad — to keep the space locked while ensuring paying residents have access.

 As online shopping and deliveries increase, so does the importance of a package management system for your apartment.